- Calculate the price elasticity of demand

 Both the demand and supply curve show the relationship between price and the number of units demanded or supplied.
 Price elasticity is the ratio between the percentage change in the quantity demanded (Qd) or supplied (Qs) and the corresponding percent change in price.
 The price elasticity of demand is the percentage change in the quantity demanded of a good or service divided by the percentage change in the price.
 The price elasticity of supply is the percentage change in quantity supplied divided by the percentage change in price.

 We can usefully divide elasticities into three broad categories: elastic, inelastic, and unitary.
+Because price and quantity demanded move in opposite directions, price elasticity of demand is always a negative number.
+Therefore, price elasticity of demand is usually reported as its absolute value, without a negative sign.
+The summary in Table 5.1 is assuming absolute values for price elasticity of demand.
 An elastic demand or elastic supply is one in which the elasticity is greater than one, indicating a high responsiveness to changes in price.
 Elasticities that are less than one indicate low responsiveness to price changes and correspond to inelastic demand or inelastic supply.
 Unitary elasticities indicate proportional responsiveness of either demand or supply, as Table 5.1 summarizes.